wbcolon/xPlay/README.md

 In addition you can rewind and forward by 60 seconds using the left and right arrow keys.
 The up and down arrow keys will increase or decrease the volume by one.
 The *S* key will toggle the scale and crop mode.
 The *ESC* key can be used to end the full window mode.
 The full window mode will automatically end if the current movie is about to end.
+If the *Autoplay Next* checkbox is enabled then the next movie in the movie list will be played as soon as the current movie has ended.
+The player will stay in fill window mode until the last movie of the list is finished.

 ### Streaming View